We’ve never even thought about a Management Buyout – could we do it?

 This is where you’re going to need some outside professional help.
 Companies are valued based on their expected future earnings and its historical performance is used as an indicator of future performance.
-So, you’ll often hear that a company was valued at, say, 4 or 5 times multiple – meaning it was valued at 4 to 5 times the company’s current annual cash flows or EBITDA (earnings before Interest, Taxes, Depreciation and Amortization).
+So, you’ll often hear that a company was valued at, say, a 4 or 5 times multiple – meaning it was valued at 4 to 5 times the company’s current annual cash flows or EBITDA (earnings before Interest, Taxes, Depreciation and Amortization).

 But agreeing on a valuation is only part of the answer: agreeing on how and when the owner gets paid is a key issue in a successful Management Buyout.